ncasuk/ncas-energy-balance-1-software/docs/grafana.rst

 The MySQL database that you create when using the add_to_mysql.py script can be set up as a data source for Grafana.

-With the data download and add to MySQL scripts running in 5 minute intervals with cron jobs, the data will be kept up to date.
+With the data download and add to MySQL scripts running in 5 minute intervals with cron jobs, as discussed on the `scripts`_ page, the data will be kept up to date.

 For an example, see the image below: